 I am the Deputy Principal at North Perth Primary School and have been on staff since 2008.
-I have been a member of the School Board for three of the past four years.
+I have been a member of the School Board since 2015.
 One of the key areas of my leadership is developing an effective teaching culture at North Primary School.
 I believe that effective teachers have the greatest influence on student achievement.

 I look forward to working with my colleagues on the School Board to continually improve this dynamic and growing school, ensuring that North Perth Primary School continues to meet the needs of its students, parents and staff.